Have We Already Lost the Individual Privacy Battle?

 Certainly, personalization can have some benefits.
 In the contact center, once a contact/caller has been identified, it takes only about 40 milliseconds to scour the Web and know more about an individual than he or she probably realizes.
 Then, call analytics can be applied to detect additional information (which may include current mood or sentiment) and match callers to the most appropriate agent.
 Companies such as SATMAP have offered personality matching for years; NICE claims the recent acquisition of Mattersight "brings together behavioral and cloud analytics innovators to provide smarter connections between customers and organizations."
 But it still seems like the benefits are geared more toward the organization than to the users.

 Collectively, it feels like there is little that can be done, unless you desire to drop off the grid entirely.
-The current regulatory momentum appears to favor the providers and businesses, even as misdeeds come to light.
 But the analytics tools and source data will not go away, so the best way to move forward is to demand better security and be more personally diligent.
 And choose who you do business with wisely, even if it's just a "silly game."

 "SCTC Perspectives" is written by members of the Society of Communications Technology Consultants, an international organization of independent information and communications technology professionals serving clients in all business sectors and government worldwide.